metas-mk/100-days-of-code/r2-log.md

 #### Rules of Reducers

-- a reducer must return any value besides undefined
+- a reducer must return any value besides `undefined`. returning `undefined` leads to an error message.
 - are pure
 - produces `state`, or data to be used inside of the app
 - must not reach outside itself in order to decide what value to return